2022 Tour de France: Week Three

 After a rest day in Carcassonne, the race entered the Pyrenees.
 Stage 16 was won by Hugo Houle of Israel–Premier Tech, after a solo attack from the breakaway with around 40 km to go.
 Rafał Majka, a "key lieutenant" of Pogačar did not start stage 17, due to an injury suffered after he threw his chain near the end of stage 16.
 Brandon McNulty of UAE Team Emirates pulled his teammate Pogačar and Vingegaard up to the final steep slopes of Peyragudes, increasing the gap to the rest of the peloton.
-Inside the final 500m of steep climbing Pogačar attacked, but Vingegaard responded and followed with a counter attack of his own.
+Inside the final 500m of steep climbing Pogačar attacked, but Vingegaard responded and followed with a counterattack of his own.
 Just before the line, Pogačar was able to come around him to win his third stage of the Tour and reduce Vingegaard's lead in the GC by four seconds thanks to bonus seconds, to 2 minutes 18 seconds.

 On stage 18 – the final day in the Pyrenees – Pogačar attacked Vingegaard multiple times on the Col de Spandelles, with Vingegaard able to keep up every time.
 On the descent, both riders pushed hard: Vingegaard almost crashed, while Pogačar did crash after slipping on gravel.
 Pogačar was able to continue with minor cuts to his leg; in a moment of sportsmanship, Vingegaard slowed down and waited for Pogačar.